COVID-19 testing: Home collection

 A USPS package containing COVID-19 tests from the fifth round of free US distributions in the fall of 2023, with instructions regarding FDA extensions of test expiration dates.

 In Hong Kong test subjects can stay home and receive a specimen tube.
 They spit into it, return it and later get the result.
 Additionally, by the fall of 2023, the United States had conducted six rounds of mailing free at-home COVID-19 tests to households nationwide.
-The rapid antigen tests, while less accurate than PCR tests, did not require mailing the tests back to labs for analysis.
+The COVID-19 rapid antigen tests, while less accurate than PCR tests, did not require mailing the tests back to labs for analysis.

 Pooled testing

 Pooled testing can improve turnaround time, by combining a number of samples to be tested together.
 If the pool result is negative, all samples are negative.
 If the test result is positive, samples will need to be individually tested.

 In Israel, researchers at Technion and Rambam Hospital developed a method for testing samples from 64 patients simultaneously, by pooling the samples and only testing further if the combined sample was positive.
 Pool testing was then adopted in Israel, Germany, Ghana South Korea, Nebraska, China and the Indian states of Uttar Pradesh, West Bengal, Punjab, Chhattisgarh and Maharashtra.

 Open source, multiplexed designs released by Origami Assays can test as many as 1122 patient samples using only 93 assays.
 These balanced designs can be run in small laboratories without robotic liquid handlers.